Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.
+- This season, Marcus Smart has made 4.1 shots from the floor per game, which adds up to 7.2% of his team's total makes.

-- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.
+- He's made 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.

 - Smart's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On defense, the 76ers have given up 110.9 points per game, which is third-best in the league.
+- On defense, the 76ers have conceded 110.9 points per contest, which is third-best in the NBA.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.
+- The 76ers are the second-ranked team in the NBA, allowing 41.2 rebounds per contest.

-- In terms of assists, the 76ers are sixth in the league, giving up 24.2 per contest.
+- In terms of assists, the 76ers are ranked sixth in the league, allowing 24.2 per game.

-- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per contest.
+- In terms of 3-pointers, the 76ers have allowed 11.6 makes per game, fifth in the league.

 Marcus Smart vs. the 76ers